Forms and Guides for Current Students

 • leadership studies GPA of 3.50 or better

-Students who meet eligibility requirements are encouraged to apply, even if they are currently studying abroad or plan to study abroad in the spring.
+Students who meet eligibility requirements are encouraged to express their interest, even if they are currently studying abroad or plan to study abroad in the spring.

 Minors who are interested in the honors track must declare a major in leadership studies.
 Interested students are strongly encouraged to discuss their intent to pursue honors in leadership studies with their academic advisor, a potential faculty supervisor, or the associate dean for academic affairs.

-Once accepted to the honors track, students enroll in LDST 399, Junior Honors Tutorial, for spring semester of junior year.
-(Students planning to study abroad during this semester may make alternate arrangements with the associate dean for academic affairs and relevant faculty members.)
+Once accepted to the honors track, students enroll in LDST 497, Senior Honors Thesis I for fall semester of senior year and LDST 498 Senior Honors Thesis II for the spring semester of senior year.
+(Students planning to study abroad during this semester may discuss alternate arrangements with the associate dean for academic affairs and relevant faculty members.)

 More about honors requirements.